Sunan-zhao/LESnets/README.md

 # LESnets

-LESnets (Large-Eddy Simulation nets), a physics-informed neural operator for large-eddy simulation of turbulence
+The data and code for the paper ["LESnets (Large-Eddy Simulation nets): Physics-informed neural operator for large-eddy simulation of turbulence"](https://arxiv.org/abs/2412.18840)

+## Abstrct